We are Peacemakers

 At the Price Law Firm, we have made a conscious decision to be peacemakers, which is very different from the way law schools prepare lawyers for practicing law.

 We prefer to help people find peaceful solutions to difficult and emotional issues.
 Having been through thousands of cases, with way too many court battles, we are well aware of how litigation works and how expensive and destructive it can be.
 Thankfully, there are alternatives.

-Collaborative Law is a great alternative and I have become a real evangelist for the process.
+Collaborative Law is a great alternative for divorce and I have become a real evangelist for the process.
 As a divorce attorney in Fort Worth, I spend a lot of time talking to lawyers, potential clients, therapists and others about the benefits of the process.
-Collaborative Law won’t work for everyone and really can’t be used unless both attorneys are specially trained in the process, but it can be great for people who are open minded.
-It’s a way to deal with difficult issues privately in a respectful, safe environment where the parties are encouraged and assisted in coming up with creative solutions.
+Collaborative Law won't work for everyone and really can't be used unless both attorneys are specially trained in the process, but it can be great for people who are open minded.
+It's a way to deal with difficult issues privately in a respectful, safe environment where the parties are encouraged and assisted in coming up with creative solutions.

 Mediation is a healthy and productive way to resolve issues.
 Unfortunately, in Texas, it most often takes place late in the litigation process, frequently just before a trial.
 Still, it is much better than just taking your chances in trial.